-In Greek, the name ‘Endymion’ means ‘one who dives’ and Max Muller thought that the myth was a symbolic representation of how the sun set by diving into the sea and then the moon arose.
-Thus, Selene falling for Endymion was supposed to represent moonrise every night.
+In Greek, the name ‘Endymion’ means ‘one who dives’ and Max Muller thought that the myth was a symbolic representation of how the sun sets by diving into the sea and then the moon arises.
+Thus, Selene falling for Endymion was supposed to represent the moonrise every night.

 The great English Romantic poet John Keats wrote a poem about the mortal, entitled Endymion, with some of the most famous opening lines in the English language.

 Gaia, the primordial Titan goddess and grandmother to the Olympian gods and goddesses, was enraged when her children were defeated in the Titanomachy and imprisoned in Tartarus.
 Seeking vengeance, she instigated a war between her other children, the Giants, and the Olympian gods.
 This was known as the Gigantomachy.

 Selene’s role in this war was not only to fight against the giants.
 Along with Selene’s siblings, the moon goddess suppressed her light so that the mighty Titanan goddess could not find a herb that would reputedly make the Giants invincible.
 Instead, Zeus collected all the herbs for himself.